juchiyu/spin_gradients/README.md

 # spin_gradients
 project for tigrlab

+by Lucy Bassman e:lbassman@uoguelph.ca

+May 20 2021 - August 27 2021

+Report Paper can be found at https://docs.google.com/document/d/1Qr25lIVcH24J8fKIM8v2vZNBFHagVYNCdLWrhlToU7w/edit

+Presentation can be found at https://docs.google.com/presentation/d/1y-f1USF6cm8X_cUrxV9pGlbY1QvMKObm_CIh7cFLqWI/edit#slide=id.ge5e02efbea_0_18

+Original SPINS study can be found at **ADD LINK**

+Requirements for the virtual environment for Jupyter can be found at **insert requirements file**

+Software used for this project includes Jupyter notebook and RStudio.
+Brainspace packages were installed to the python environment to facilitate gradient creation.

 all output csv files can be found under the main directory /scratch/a/arisvoin/lbassman/spins_gradients/spin_gradients/

 - four csv files containing first 10 gradients for all subjects with networks: